-- Essay—500 words (MDiv and MTS applicants only; essay prompt will be provided in application form.)
+- Essay—500 words.
+(For MDiv and MTS only; essay prompt will be provided in application form.)
 Please respond to either essay question:

 - Unexpired GRE General Test or revised General Test scores or approved waiver; see below

 - TOEFL or IELTS scores (required of some international applicants only)

 GRE and GRE waivers

 The GRE (Graduate Record Examination General Test or revised General Test) is required for admission to all degree programs.
 However, applicants to the MDiv, MTS, and ThM programs who have completed an advanced degree (e.g., MA, MS, MEd, MBA, JD) by the application deadline may waive the GRE scores requirement without having to fill out a waiver request form.

 Applicants who are still in the process of completing an advanced degree upon the application deadline and wish to be considered for a GRE waiver should submit the GRE waiver request form for an individual review of their previous graduate work.
 Requests for GRE waivers must be submitted as early as possible, leaving time for a response from the HDS Office of Admissions and for the applicant to complete the GRE before the application deadline if the GRE waiver is not granted.

 Note that the Admissions Committee reviews all GRE scores received.
 This includes official GRE scores received for applicants who have been granted GRE waivers.